NguyenQuocThong2603/backend-quiz3/LodashAndArray.md

 // expected output: Array ["Jan", "Feb", "March", "April", "May"]
 ```

-#### &nbsp;&nbsp;&nbsp; **Array.sort()**
+#### **Array.sort()**

-&nbsp;&nbsp;&nbsp; The `sort()` method sorts the elements of an array in place and returns the reference to the same array, now sorted.
-The default sort order is ascending, &nbsp;&nbsp;&nbsp;&nbsp;built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
+The `sort()` method sorts the elements of an array in place and returns the reference to the same array, now sorted.
+The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.

-&nbsp;&nbsp;&nbsp;&nbsp;The time and space complexity of the sort cannot be guaranteed as it depends on the implementation.
+The time and space complexity of the sort cannot be guaranteed as it depends on the implementation.

 ```js
 const months = ['March', 'Jan', 'Feb', 'Dec'];